htcondor/htcondor/docs/man-pages/condor_submit.rst

     for *condor_startd* policy usage.
  **-allow-crlf-script**
-    Changes the check for an invalid line ending on the executable script’s ``#!`` line from an ERROR to a WARNING.
-The ``#!`` line will be ignored by Windows, so it won’t matter if it is invalid; but Unix and Linux will not run a script that has a Windows/DOS line ending on the first line of the script.
-So *condor_submit* will not allow such a script to be submitted as the job’s executable unless this option is supplied.
+    Changes the check for an invalid line ending on the executable script's ``#!`` line from an ERROR to a WARNING.
+The ``#!`` line will be ignored by Windows, so it won't matter if it is invalid; but Unix and Linux will not run a script that has a Windows/DOS line ending on the first line of the script.
+So *condor_submit* will not allow such a script to be submitted as the job's executable unless this option is supplied.
  **-dry-run **\ *file*
     Parse the submit description file, sending the resulting job ClassAd